Animal-aDNA-Research-Community/AaRC.github.io/steering_committee.md

 <img src="/assets/media/214LauraVinasCaron.jpg" class="center" width="50%" >

-Laura Viñas Caron - Secretary
+Laura Viñas Caron - Secretary, Treasury Team

 I am a postdoctoral researcher at the Centre for Textile Research and Globe Institute, University of Copenhagen.
 I am interested in understanding the evolutionary journey of domesticated animals using ancient DNA and proteins.
 In particular, I am exploring the development of domestic sheep and wool production and also working on the species identification of animal artefacts (manuscripts, skins, fur, textiles).